Brennii96/order-management/README.md

 This has been written in PHP 7.3 and using MySQL 5.7 as the database.

+Using Semantic UI because it's easy to use and looks quite nice.
+I can also make use of the javascript api when I implement the search bar.

 Add your database credentials to the array in `core/init.php`;

 First of all create the Schema and tables to be used: